mbudget0x01/mbudget0x01-pwnagotchi-util/ReadMe.md

 It uses the Docker container dizcza/docker-hashcat. \
 This project is under heavy development.

-## Hardware Requirements

- * 1GB Harddisk

 ## Preparation

 ### General

-* Make sure you have the appropriate Docker image specified for your hardware, in the Dockerfile.
+* Make sure you have the appropriate Docker image specified for your hardware, in the [Docker File](DockerFile "DockerFile").
-* Make sure the mountings are specified in your Docker-Compose file.
+* Make sure the mountings are specified in your [Docker-Compose file](docker-compose.yml "Docker-Compose file").
-* As of it is a working state, you have to put a Wordlist in the wordlist folder.
-* Optionally you have to do the same for rules.
+* Optional:
-* Then adjust the files in script/StaticValues.py
+  * Put custom wordlists and rule files in the according folders

 ### Hashcat